Q: Many environmentalists and environmental films talk about climate change. Is this more important than overpopulation?

 Q: If we are consuming too much and there are too many people on our planet what will eventually happen?

-A: If we continue to ignore the problem then eventually nature will force it upon us, perhaps unexpectedly or violently.
+A: If we continue to ignore the problem then eventually nature will force it upon us.
 The signs are all around us that the planet and nature are exhibiting immense stresses.
 Many highly regarded independent scientists and academicians we personally have spoken with and interviewed feel by 2100 ocean acidification will reach levels that will drastically alter whatever sea life is left at the time, global warming will wreak havoc on land and in the sea, the lands will be devoid of most forests and animals will be regularly going extinct.
 Humans will be unable to use land that has been transformed by salt water intrusion or live in areas devoid of nature, fresh water, and fertile soils.
 Humans as well as all earth’s creatures will suffer greatly.

 Q: What are the best ways to reduce our impact on the planet?